CloudReactor/cloudreactor-procwrapper/README.md

 For SSM, you can include/exclude a version suffix like `:14` to either pin the version (if included) or get the latest version (if excluded).

-If you're deploying a python function using AWS Lambda, note that boto3 is already included in the available packages, so there's no need to include it (unless the bundled version isn't compatible).
-Also we strongly encourage you to add:
+If you're deploying a python function using AWS Lambda, we strongly encourage you to add:

     logging.getLogger("botocore").setLevel(logging.INFO)